dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 ```
 This function takes a string of 4 numbers separated by a dot `.` - e.g. `192.2.103.11` and returns unsigned integer wrapped in a option.

-instead of getting of semencation faults and similar, i can specifc
+instead of getting of segmentation faults and similar, i can specific
 `BufReader::new(File::open(file).expect("Could not find file"))`

 ### ownership